 Château Du Parc is an estate located in the Saint-Émilion appellation in Bordeaux, France, one of the oldest and most prestigious wine producing regions in all of Bordeaux.
 This world-renowned area is known for producing some of the region's finest wines due to its diverse terroir.
 At Château Du Parc, we strive for excellence by hand picking only the finest grapes that produce the highest quality wine to ensure our wine reflects the true essence of the appellation.

 Château Du Parc is a blend of 80% Merlot and 20% Cabernet Franc matured in 50% new oak (medium toast).
 It has a rounded and opulent bouquet with a boysenberry jam and raspberry nose.
 This wine is quite modern in style.
 The palate is medium-bodied with supple tannins and good acidity.

-The wine has a rich red color, with a sheen and great intensity.
-Very ripe, red fruit notes on the nose contrasted by spicy notes with beautiful complexity.
-On the palate, it has a great onset, frank, direct and sustained by beautiful red fruits throughout the tasting, which linger in the mouth.
+The wine has a rich red color with sheen and great intensity.
+Very ripe, red fruit notes on the nose contrast with spicy notes with beautiful complexity.
+On the palate, it has a great onset; frank, direct, and sustained by beautiful red fruits throughout the tasting which linger in the mouth.
 Spicy and light wooden notes are present throughout.